PyCQA/isort/docs/configuration/options.md

 ## Remove Redundant Aliases

-Tells isort to remove redundant aliases from imports, such as import os as os.
-This defaults to false simply because some projects use these seemingly useless alias to signify intent and change behaviour.
+Tells isort to remove redundant aliases from imports, such as `import os as os`.
+This defaults to `False` simply because some projects use these seemingly useless  aliases to signify intent and change behaviour.

 **Type:** Bool
 **Default:** `False`